scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.typ

   Future.traverse(hostnames)(getUptime)
 ```

+This produces the same result as before,
+but the code is much clearer and more concise.

 ```scala mdoc
 Await.result(allUptimes, 1.second)
 ```

-This is much clearer and more concise---let's see how it works.
+Let's see how it works.
 If we ignore distractions like `CanBuildFrom` and `ExecutionContext`,
 the implementation of `Future.traverse` in the standard library looks like this: